palladius/genai-googlecloud-scripts/07-bash-gemini-multimodal-jam/README.md

 `gcloud auth login`

-If you have trouble with loggin in, you can use the following command to set the project_id:
+If you have trouble with loggin in, you can use the following command to set the project_id (it also supports local keys, check the docs on top of the file):

 ```
 $ cp .envrc.dist .envrc